-We offer complete assortments of women's and men's apparel and accessories, including, wedding and special occasion attire, weekend clothes, swimwear, loungewear, outerwear, shoes, bags, belts, hair accessories and jewelry.
+We offer complete assortments of women's, men's and children's apparel and accessories, including, wedding and special occasion attire, weekend clothes, swimwear, loungewear, outerwear, shoes, bags, belts, hair accessories and jewelry.
 We focus on creating product lines featuring the high quality design, fabrics and craftsmanship as well as consistent fits and detailing that our customers expect of J.Crew, and are designed internally by our design team to embody our "classic with a twist" branding and styling strategies.
-We use a multi-tiered pricing strategy of offering a product assortment ranging from casual t-shirts and broken-in chinos at lower price points, to cashmere items and limited edition "collection" items, such as dresses, hand-beaded skirts and double-faced cashmere jackets, at higher price points, which we believe elevates the overall perception of our brand.
+We use a multi-tiered pricing strategy of offering a product assortment ranging from casual t-shirts and broken-in chinos at opening price points, to cashmere items and limited edition "collection" items, such as dresses, hand-beaded skirts and double-faced cashmere jackets, at higher price points, which we believe elevates the overall perception of our brand.

-We have introduced several successful new product lines and product line expansions, including men's haberdashery, our Italian cashmere collection, our wedding and party dresses and our Italian leather accessories.
+We have introduced several successful new product lines and product line expansions, including our Italian cashmere collection, our wedding and party dresses, our Italian leather accessories and our women's jewelry.
 Our J.Crew factory line offers the J.Crew brand with similar styles made at lower costs and sold at lower price points.
-We have launched crewcuts[®], an apparel and accessories line for children ages two through ten, which offers a product assortment that reflects the high quality, styled-classic apparel and accessories we offer under the J.Crew brand, such as argyles, embroidered critters and cable knits for the children's market.
-In 2006, we opened two crewcuts stores and created 12 crewcuts shop-in-shops in our J.Crew retail stores.
-In addition, we continue to develop Madewell[®], a casual clothing, footwear and accessories retail concept.
-In 2006, we opened two stores offering the Madewell line.
-Additionally, we launched a Madewell website at www.madewell1937.com that provides customers with a toll free number to place orders for Madewell merchandise and may at a later date allow customers to place orders online.
+We have launched crewcuts, an apparel and accessories line for children ages two through ten, which offers a product assortment that reflects the high quality, styled-classic apparel and accessories we offer under the J.Crew brand, such as argyles, embroidered critters and cable knits for the children's market.
+In fiscal 2007, we opened two crewcuts standalone stores and 22 crewcuts shop-in-shops in our J.Crew retail stores.
+As of February 2, 2008, we operated four crewcuts standalone stores and 34 crewcuts shop-in-shops.
+In addition, we continue to develop Madewell, a casual women's clothing, footwear and accessories retail concept.
+In fiscal 2007, we opened four Madewell stores.
+As of February 2, 2008, we operated six Madewell stores.
+On February 20, 2008, we opened a Madewell store in New York City.
+Additionally, we maintain a Madewell website at www.madewell1937.com that provides customers with a toll free number to place orders for Madewell merchandise and intend to add the necessary functionality to enable customers to place orders online during 2008.